 If you’re spelling without puzzle pieces, have students write the graphemes syllable by syllable and sound by sound if necessary.
 If you are not sure what puzzles, building or graphemes are, the book is a good place to start.
 Buy That Spelling Thing

-Looking at morphemes is particularly useful in maths and science subjects where meaningful parts of words are repeated.
+Looking beyond phonemes and graphemes is particularly useful in subjects where meaningful parts of words are repeated.
 It’s also a great way to approach long words which are visually similar but morphologically distinct.
-Here’s an example from an article I wrote for the RaPAL Journal based on a training with college vocational tutors who noted that their students struggled to visually differentiate ‘physiology’ and ‘psychology’.
+Here’s an example based on a training with college vocational tutors who noted that their students struggled to visually differentiate ‘physiology’ and ‘psychology’.

 Ask (don’t tell) which bit needs extra concentration.